Sunbertrs/mai_pico_configurator/README.md

 ### Sensitivity adjust

-After clicking the "Sensitivity adjust", type the area you want to adjust using your keyboard, and adjust it using arrow `←` or `→`.
+Click the "Sensitivity" button, type the area you want to adjust using your keyboard, and adjust it using arrow `←` or `→`.
 Then apply the changes with Enter.

-You can turn back to the main screen by pressing Esc.
+You can turn back to the main screen by pressing `Esc`.
+This is also available to the following functions.

 ### LED brightness

-After clicking the "LED brightness", slide the slider to adjust the brightness level on the popped up window.
+Click the "LED brightness" button, and a window will pop up.
+Slide the slider to adjust the brightness level.

 Click "Apply" to make the changes take effect.
 The "OK" button will apply and close the window.